edgedb/edgedb/docs/stdlib/datetime.rst

       ...        <cal::relative_duration>"1 month 1 day";
       {<cal::local_datetime>'2021-05-31T15:00:00'}

-    Compare this to adding up the same duration components separately with higher-order units first and then lower-order, which produces the same result as above:
+    This behavior is different from adding up the same components separately with higher-order units first then followed by lower-order, producing the same result as seen above:

     .. code-block:: edgeql-repl